robertmaxwilliams/indefinitely-scalable/README.md

 ## Windows Instructions (cygwin)

-If you're on windows, go to the bottom of the readmy and follow those intructions carefully.
+If you're on windows, go to the bottom of the readme and follow those intructions carefully.

 # User interface